-A recent study in the Guardian found that out of 800 people currently living with mental illness, 80% felt their condition had worsened due to the impact of COVID-19 and 28% said it was much worse.
+A recent study in The Guardian found that out of 800 people currently living with mental health issues, 80% felt their condition had worsened due to the impact of COVID-19 and 28% said it was much worse.

 Lighthouse, the construction industry’s charity, reported a 55% increase in calls from workers seeking help over the recent three weeks, whilst Samaritans have seen a significant surge in the number of people struggling with suicidal thoughts.

 Whilst the lockdown is necessary to prevent the spread of the virus, there can be no doubt that it is depriving many people of the things that usually help their mental health, things like work routine and social engagements.